reevecoin/reevemn/README.md

-# reeve
+# Reeve Masternode Script
-Shell script to install a [reeve Masternode](http://reevecoin.com/) on a Linux server running Ubuntu 16.04.
+Shell script to install a [Reeve Masternode](http://reeve.cash/) on a Linux server running Ubuntu 16.04.
 Use it on your own risk.

 ***
 ## Installation: